staceb/Interop-REST-Mail-Contacts-Calendar-Sample/Android/README.md

 4. Click Run > Run 'app' or click the green triangle play button.

   ![Run the app](../img/android-studio-run-app.jpg)

+  ##Visual Studio Emulator Configuration

+Android Studio comes with its own Android emulator, but Microsoft has designed an emulator focused on performance, speed, and efficiency that can be used independently or in conjuction with Visual Studio 2015.
+You can learn more about the Visual Studio Emulator for Android [here](https://channel9.msdn.com/Events/Visual-Studio/Connect-event-2014/516).

 5. The first time you run the app you will need to add an ARM device to the emulator.
 To do this: